wdzajicek/javascript/javascript/objects.md

 ## The Basics

 The object is a foundational part of the JavaScript language.
-In fact, it can be said that everything is an object in JS.
+In fact, it can be said that almost everything is an object in JS.
 Understanding them is essential to having a good understanding of the language.

 How is everything an object?
 Consider the ordinary `array` data-type in JavaScript.
 It is a special object meant for holding a list of values &mdash; values that are accessed by an index.